Install IBM Cloud Private 2.1

 Create Persistent Volume

-Once on the storage page, click “Create Storage”
+Once on the storage page, click “Create PersistentVolume”

-You will soon see that the default volume size for the MQ deployment specified in the helm chart is 2GB, so if you need more, go ahead and create a larger volume first, then match the size in the Advanced Installation fields that you will see shortly.
+You will soon see that the default volume size for the MQ deployment specified in the helm chart is 2GB, so if you need more, go ahead and create a larger volume first, then match the size in the installation configuration fields that you will see shortly.

 Get to the MQ Helm Chart